MicrosoftDocs/powerquery-docs/powerquery-docs/data-preview-tools.md

 Each tool is independent from the other.
 This means that you can select which ones to enable and which ones you would like to keep as disabled.

+>[!NOTE]
-[!NOTE] By default, Power Query will perform these Data Preview features over the first 1,000 rows of your data.
+>By default, Power Query will perform these Data Preview features over the first 1,000 rows of your data.
 To enable these, check the bottom left query of your editor window to change how the column profiling is performed.

 ## Column Quality
 The column quality feature provides the user with a simple visual that labels values in rows with values in 3 categories:

-* **Valid** - colored in red
+* **Valid** - colored in green

-* **Error** - colored in green
+* **Error** - colored in red

 * **Empty** - colored in dark grey

 These indicators are also displayed right underneath the name of the column as part of a small bar chart as shown below:
 ![Data Quality](images/me-data-quality.png)

-Furthermore, it also provides simple statistics on these categories.
+Furthermore, it also displays as a percentage the amount of records within each column quality category.

 By hovering over either one of them we get some quick actions buttons for the operations that we can perform over the values in each category: